 2. Calcium benefits: Dogs need Calcium to develop strong bones and teeth.
 In fact, Calcium must constitute approximately 0.6% or more of your dog’s daily diet.
 Besides supporting bone and teeth health, Calcium promotes muscle health and supports the essential processes in the cells.
 However, the mineral works optimally alongside Magnesium.

 3. Omega 3 benefits: Edamame is a great source of Omega 3.
 Omega 3 is a popular ingredient in dog supplements given the variety of benefits dog's stand to gain.
 Omega 3 helps with kidney function, skin conditions, allergies, lymphoma, arthritis, cognitive function, and more.
 While there is a need for more research on how Omega 3 benefits dogs, there is no doubt that Omega 3 acids boost a dog's health.

 4. Protein benefits: Edamame also contains protein, which helps dogs build and repair muscles as well as other body tissues.
 Protein is vital for the growth of hair and new skin cells.
 Protein also helps dogs create enzymes and chemicals in their bodies.
 Protein performs many other functions in a dog’s body.

 5. Fiber benefits: Edamame is high in fiber, which offers benefits like weight management.
 High fiber foods keep dog's full.
 This can be incredibly beneficial to dogs susceptible to gaining weight.
 Adding some Edamame in your dog's weight can prevent overeating, reducing the risk of obesity.

 While the above health benefits may tempt dog owners to feed their dog's plenty of Edamame, feeding Edamame to dogs comes with its own risks.
 The most notable risks include:

-Salt and spice risks: The answer to the question “can dogs have Edamame” can be yes or no depending on how the Edamame is prepared.
+Salt and spice risks: The answer to the question “can dogs eat Edamame beans” can be yes or no depending on how the Edamame is prepared.
 Edamame meant for dogs should be boiled or steamed, as it is, without adding anything.

 However, most people add additives like salt and spices, which are known to bad for dogs.
 Dogs can suffer side effects like thirst, depression, tremors, diarrhea, seizures, and high temperature from eating too much salt.
 In some instances, too much salt in a dog’s diet can cause death.